Timmins Local Citizens Committee

 Nominations for chair:

 1. Bill Russell nominated by Marvin Frew and seconded by Bob Bielek.
-Bill
+Bill accepted the nomination.

 2. None